pieterjanvc/mgs2amr/readme.txt

  -m TRUE or FALSE.
 Generate a meta data JSON file in the same folder as the output file.
-    Default = TRUE, but can be changed in the settings.txt file -f If set, force overwriting an exisitng output file
+    Default = TRUE, but can be changed in the settings.txt file -f If set, force overwriting an exisitng output file -v TRUE or FALSE.
+Progress is posted to stdout when TRUE.
+    Default = TRUE, but can be changed in the settings.txt file

 Input file details --
 This is a .csv file with the following columns